microsoft/Accera/docs/Reference/classes/Schedule/tile.md

 [//]: # (Project: Accera)
-[//]: # (Version: v1.2.1)
+[//]: # (Version: v1.2.3)

-# Accera v1.2.1 Reference
+# Accera v1.2.3 Reference

-## `accera.Schedule.tile(indices, sizes)`
+## `accera.Schedule.tile(shape)`
 The `tile` transformation is a convenience syntax that takes a tuple of indices and a tuple of sizes, and splits each index by the corresponding size.
-The indices involved in the split are then reordered such that all the outer indices precede all of the inner indices.
+The indices involved in the split are then ordered such that all the outer indices precede all of their respective inner indices.

 ## Arguments

 argument | description | type/default
 --- | --- | ---
-`indices` | The indices to tile | tuple of `Index` `sizes` | The tile sizes | tuple of non-negative integers
+`shape` | Mapping of indices to tile sizes | dict of `Index` and non-negative integers

 ## Returns
 Tuple of `Index` representing the new inner dimensions